MemoryTalker: Personalized Speech-Driven 3D Facial Animation via Audio-Guided Stylization

 \subsubsection{Constraints}

 We investigate the impact of removing different constraints which are $\mathcal{L}_{lip}$ and $\mathcal{L}_{style}$ (see Tab. \ref{table:4}).
-When removing the $\mathcal{L}_{lip}$, performances are slightly worse than those with $\mathcal{L}_{lip}$.
+When removing the $\mathcal{L}_{lip}$, performance is slightly worse than those with $\mathcal{L}_{lip}$.
 This is because the lip vertex loss is only relevant to the lower-face vertices.
 When removing the triplet loss for $\mathcal{L}_{style}$, we can observe that training becomes unstable and performance drops significantly.
 It highlights the importance of effectively learning personal speaking styles.